oracle/terraform-provider-oci/website/docs/d/core_volume_attachments.html.markdown

 * `chap_username` - The volume's system-generated Challenge-Handshake-Authentication-Protocol (CHAP) user name.
 See [RFC 1994](https://tools.ietf.org/html/rfc1994) for more on CHAP.
 Example: `ocid1.volume.oc1.phx.<unique_ID>`
 * `compartment_id` - The OCID of the compartment.
 * `device` - The device name.
 * `display_name` - A user-friendly name.
-Does not have to be unique, and it cannot be changed.
+Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
-Example: `My volume attachment`
 * `encryption_in_transit_type` - Refer the top-level definition of encryptionInTransitType.
 The default value is NONE.
 * `id` - The OCID of the volume attachment.
 * `instance_id` - The OCID of the instance the volume is attached to.